 Sometimes, babies are born with small clusters of neuroblasts that eventually mature into nerve cells and do not become cancer.
 A neuroblast that does not mature can continue to grow, forming a mass called a tumor.

-Neuroblastoma develops most often in infants and children younger than five.
+Neuroblastoma develops most often in infants and children younger than 5.
 It can form before the baby is born and can sometimes be found during a prenatal (before birth) ultrasound.
-Most often, however, neuroblastoma is found after the cancer has spread to other parts of the body, such as the lymph nodes (tiny, bean-shaped organs that help fight infection), liver, lungs, bones, and bone marrow (the spongy, red tissue in the inner part of large bones).
+Most often, however, neuroblastoma is found after the cancer has spread to other parts of the body, such as the lymph nodes, which are tiny, bean-shaped organs that help fight infection, liver, lungs, bones, and bone marrow, the spongy, red tissue in the inner part of large bones.